“What is well-being?”

 Personally, many people have struggled with loss.
 Professionally, they’ve dealt with layoffs and furloughs.
 Even those who maintained their jobs are “probably being asked this year to do more but with less resources, less time, and less people,” as Alison noted.

 On top of all that, The Great Resignation was spurred, in part, by COVID-19.
-This, Alison indicated, simply added another reason to worry for workers — talent acquisition professionals, in particular.
+This, Alison indicated, simply added another reason to worry for workers — TA pros, in particular.

-“This time of work [amid the pandemic] is sort of shape-shifting and caused everyone to reevaluate their career, their trajectory, maybe decide, ‘Maybe I should try that new path,'” Alison noted.
+“This time of work is sort of shape-shifting and caused everyone to reevaluate their career, their trajectory, maybe decide, ‘Maybe I should try that new path,’” Alison noted.

-Whether you want to continue on your current path in TA and/or recruiting or pursue some other career ambition, both Alison and Neil’s talks demonstrate one thing: Continually improving your personal well-being can help you accomplish much more professional success in your life.
+Whether you want to continue on your current path in TA and/or recruiting or pursue some other career ambition, both Alison and Neil’s talks demonstrate one thing: Continually improving your personal well-being can help you accomplish much more professional success.

-Watch our Lever Ascend 2021 sessions on demand to discover even more insights from several experts and influencers in talent acquisition and recruiting and use their advice to elevate your TA strategy.
+Watch our Lever Ascend sessions to discover even more insights from experts and influencers in talent acquisition and recruiting and use their advice to elevate your strategy.